-An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (eg neuroscience or clinical psychology).
-Some clinical experience is preferable, though not essential.
+An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (e.g. neuroscience or clinical psychology).
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis and we welcome enquiries about the suitability of any particular degree prior to full application.

 Months of entry

-You will have the opportunity to undertake independent research through the programme’s research project.
-There are also some opportunities to conduct research projects with clinicians working in the NHS.
-Recent projects have looked at a diverse range of subject areas, including the effect of odours on autobiographical memory, the regulation of emotion following brain injury and the relationship between social media and wellbeing.
+You will have the opportunity to undertake independent research through the programmes dissertation.
+There are some opportunities to conduct your research project with clinicians working in the NHS.

 Qualification and course duration